Kenya Airways Restructuring: Shareholders Back Plan

 In May, the restructuring process began to pay off as the airline cut its losses by 51 percent in 2017 to hit Sh10.2 billion compared to the Sh26 billion it recorded in 2016.

-Currently, the airline’s main shareholders are the Kenyan government, with 29 per cent; Air France-KLM (26 per cent), and the International Finance Corporation (9.7 per cent).
+Currently, Kenya Airways main shareholders are the Kenyan government (29%), Air France-KLM (26%), and the International Finance Corporation (9.7%).